Treaty of Kiel: Dano-Swedish treaty

 In article XII, the king of Sweden promised to maintain the Norwegian University of Christiania, and the Pomeranian University of Greifswald, which was to pass to Denmark according to article VII, and confirmed donations made before the exchange.
 Also, it was agreed in article XX that subjects of the Danish king could choose within the next six years whether they would finally settle in Norway or Denmark, whereby property in the realm which would not become the permanent residence was to be sold only to inhabitants of this realm.
 This provision was also enacted with respect to Swedish Pomerania.
 In article XVI, it was agreed that the governors general and all foreign-born officials of the exchanged territories, as long as they did not decide to remain, were removed from their offices.
 Article XXI obliged the Danish administration to hand over all civilian and military administrative documents and archives concerning Norway.

 Article XVII provided for a mutual exchange of all prisoners of war.
-According to article XV, allied troops were to leave the Danish Duchy of Schleswig (Slesvig), but were allowed to remain in the German confederal Duchy of Holstein (Holsten), ruled in personal union with Denmark and Schleswig, to participate in the encirclement of Hamburg.
+According to article XV, allied troops were to leave the Danish Duchy of Schleswig (Slesvig), but were allowed to remain in the German confederal Duchy of Holstein (Holsten), ruled in personal union with Denmark and Schleswig, to participate in the siege of Hamburg.
 In article XXVII, former Dano-Swedish peaces were confirmed as long as their provisions were not in conflict with the treaty of Kiel, namely the Treaty of Copenhagen (1660), the Treaty of Stockholm (June 1720), the Treaty of Frederiksborg (July 1720) and the Treaty of Jönköping (1809).
 A separate article was concerned with the cession of hostilities.

-Impact

-The personal union of Sweden and Norway
+Union between Sweden and Norway

-On hearing news of the treaty, which became known through proclamation at the end of January, and published in Norwegian newspapers soon after, Norwegians were in dismay, and many called for arms, having beaten the Swedes only five years prior.
-A virtual independence movement had been established as early as 1810, and this movement gained momentum in the brooding situation.
-The Crown Prince of Denmark and Norway, Christian Frederick, the resident viceroy in Norway, used this opportunity to intervene.
-He took the helm in the Norwegian independence movement, most likely with the surreptitious goal of re-unification with Denmark.
-This was not in the interest of all Norwegians.
-In fact, the founders of the 1810 movement lobbied for an independent Norway.
-The initiative of Christian Frederick was successful, partly due to clandestine support from the Danish Crown, but also because it was supported by prominent and influential Norwegians.
-They convinced the Prince that it would be unwise to claim the throne as his inheritance.
-Instead they advised him to assume the regency and call an election of representatives to a constituent assembly.